valdisiljuconoks/LocalizationProvider/src/DbLocalizationProvider.EPiServer/readme.txt

 ﻿# DbLocalizationProvider
 ===================================================

-Might be annoying to see this file all the time (even after minor versin upgrade), but it's worth reading sometimes.
+Might be annoying to see this file all the time (even after minor version upgrade), but it's worth reading sometimes.

 ## .Net Standard (2.0)